Farming – ICARUS

 Greenhouse Growing

-Aside from being in the shade or in the sun, your Crop Plots can also be inside a greenhouse — a building made out of glass building pieces, like a Glass Wall.
-We will refer to this condition as the “greenhouse state” in this section.
-While inside a greenhouse, your crop production is boosted by 50%* (as we will explain later, the current bonus is actually 33%).
+Aside from being in the shade or in the sun, your Crop Plots can also be placed inside a greenhouse — a building at least partially made out of glass building pieces, like a Glass Wall.
+This will give your non-powered Crop Plots a Greenhouse modifier and stack with the Perfect Lighting of your powered Hydroponic or Aeroponic plots.
+This modifier will negate any debuffs coming from the absence of light and boost your crop growth.

 How Do I Get the Greenhouse State for my Crop Plots?